andyljones/noterminal/readme.md

 Sometimes you want a transient notebook.
-This extension adds a `t,t` shortcut to create a new, temporary notebook which will be destroyed when you close the tab.
+This extension adds a `t,t` shortcut to create a new, temporary notebook which can be destroyed with `d,d`.

 ### Dev Install
 Install the server extension: